scriptnull/sblog/README.md

 $ sblog "Releasing sblog" "blogging,automation,devops"
 ```

-This opens up the browser with Github Editor
+This opens up the browser with Github Editor preloaded with the front matter for the blog post.

 ![blog-screenshot](/blog-screenshot.png)